bharukahimanshu/-Data-Visualization-IA2/README.md

 ![image](https://user-images.githubusercontent.com/84191694/144633756-9f25f63a-e6c6-40be-adbf-24be9030e0a3.png)
 ![image](https://user-images.githubusercontent.com/84191694/144633778-7e3a5cca-fd3c-4ea6-87da-0114baf54308.png)

-We completed this IA under the guidance of Prof. Swpanil Pawar and Prof. Vaibhav Vasani.
+We completed this project under the guidance of Prof. Swpanil Pawar and Prof. Vaibhav Vasani.
 We would like to thank them for the same.